scriptotek/library-visualization/index.md

 > For this lesson you will need
 >
 > * a Google account to use with Google Sheets
-> * a free community account for [Plot.ly](https://plot.ly)
-> * a dataset that can be downloaded [here](http://example.com/) (FIXME).
+> * two datasets that can be downloaded [here](https://drive.google.com/file/d/0BwbdK-Qs627JLXhVX1pVRWJLVXM/view?usp=sharing).
 >
 > The dataset has been extracted from Alma Analytics.
-After extraction, the publication dates, the publication places and publisher names have been cleaned using OpenRefine's 'text facet' and 'fingerprinting' features. (link to Ahmed's notes?
-FIXME))
+After extraction, the publication dates, the publication places and publisher names have been cleaned using OpenRefine's 'text facet' and 'fingerprinting' features.

 {: .prereq}